Okay – so first of all that title.

 So that’s the negatives, but I guess when I actually think about it, it’s not all bad news.
 Yes I’m ten years older than I was on my first marathon, but I’m also (supposedly) ten years wiser.
 I know more about pacing, about nutrition, about how to manage the training and the race itself.
 I’m a lot less likely to go on a two-day bender in the midst of my training and write half a week off recovering, put it that way.

 I also have my new training plan which I’ve not tried at any sort of significant pace yet but seemed to work well for October’s virtual effort in terms of how I felt in the latter stages of the race.
-And I’ve also finally decided to splash out on my first ever pair of Vaporfly, which if nothing else will give me the mental boost you always get with a new pair of shoes that look fast and lairy.
+And I’ve also finally decided to splash out on a pair of Nike Alphafly Next% which if nothing else will give me the mental boost you always get with a new pair of shoes that look fast and lairy.

 So here we are.
 Almost exactly a decade on from my debut marathon, literally almost to the day, I’ll be hoping to run my seventh.
 Could it be my fastest?
 Probably not.
 But it’s going to be interesting having a go.

 Donating through JustGiving is simple, fast and totally secure.